Video example

 Use left-tail, right-tail, and between setups to calculate probabilities from raw values and standard-normal z-values.

-This is a probability from a cutoff, so use the probability tool from the Rules and Formulas section above.
+This is a probability from a cutoff, so use the probability tool from the quick reference above.

 This one is a right-tail / Above probability starting at 213.

-This is a probability between two cutoffs, so use the probability tool from the Rules and Formulas section above.
+This is a probability between two cutoffs, so use the probability tool from the quick reference above.

-This is another probability between two cutoffs, so use the probability tool from the Rules and Formulas section above.
+This is another probability between two cutoffs, so use the probability tool from the quick reference above.

-This is a probability between two raw values, so use the probability tool from the Rules and Formulas section above.
+This is a probability between two raw values, so use the probability tool from the quick reference above.

 Set it up as a between probability with mean 3, standard deviation 0.4, and cutoffs 3.6 and 3.7.